Origin and History

 Service during the War

-As of May 30 1759, the regiment was stationed in England and counted 2 squadrons for a total of 390 men.
+As of May 30, 1759, the regiment was still stationed in Essex and Middlesex in England and counted 2 squadrons for a total of 390 men.
+In November, it marched to Buckinghamshire, Bedfordshire and Hertfordshire.

-In the summer of 1760, the regiment was among the second British contingent sent to reinforce the Allied army of Prince Ferdinand of Brunswick in Germany.
+In March 1760, the six heavy troops of the regiment received orders to proceed to Germany, under the command of Lieutenant-Colonel George Lawson Hall.
+They were among the second British contingent sent to reinforce the Allied army of Prince Ferdinand of Brunswick in Germany.
 The regiment was not shipped to Germany until June.
 On July 31, the regiment took part in the battle of Warburg where it headed the southern column.
 It was set loose on the broken French battalions who had vainly tried to dislodge the Allied from a hill to their rear.
+The regiment was encamped near the banks of the Diemel, until winter, when the soldiers were directed to build huts to protect themselves and horses from severe weather.
+They subsequently went into cantonments in the villages in that part of the Bishopric of Paderborn.

 |Coat||double breasted red lined white with white buttons and very narrow white buttonholes grouped 3 by 3